alfonsserra/angular-component-communication/README.md

 # Angular Component Communication

-This example show three options to enable the communication between different components.
+This example compares three options to enable the communication between different components.
 From the traditional approach based on Input and Outputs, to an Event Bus or to have a Observable service.

 Check the talk [Mastering the Subject – Communication Options in RxJS](https://www.youtube.com/watch?time_continue=3&v=_q-HL9YX_pk&feature=emb_logo) from Dan Wahlin at ng-conf 2019.